cookieisaac/leetcode/CodeSummary.md

 ```

 #### Connectd Components
-Find the connected components of a graph.
+* Find the connected components of a graph.
 a.k.a: Divide vertices into equivalence class

+* Compare to Union-Find:
+  * Union-Find is more interactive, whereas graph is processing all the unions, then ask for find.
+  * Union-Find is $O(\alpha(N))$ whereas Connected Component is O(1)

 ```java
 public class CC {